niinpatel/calendarHTML-Javascript/README.md

 **How showCalendar Works-**

-`showCalendar(month, year)` function which takes in two parameters, month and year.
+`showCalendar(month, year)` function takes in two parameters, "month" and "year".
 Once, the function is called, it dynamically generates a calendar in HTML and appends it into our table.
 Here’s my approach.

 Get the starting day of the month, we’ll use -